 Generally, employers look for a candidate who does not solely possess hard or technical skills to perform the job advertised.
-Take in consideration that soft skills also play a pivotal role for you to be hired.
-Soft skills are known to be transferable from one workplace to another and are usually what make an employee a great asset to the firm.
+Take into consideration that soft skills also play a pivotal role for you to be hired.
+Soft skills are known to be transferable from one workplace to another and are usually what makes an employee a great asset to the firm.

 It is worth noting that when showcasing your strengths, your resume should be only a single page if you are a graduate student.
 However, there are exceptions to these, if you’re applying for a research position, it is essential to include your publications, make it longer.
 For professionals, resumes should be of multiple pages with a summary on the first page.

 Nowadays, it is quite evident how rigid the competition for good employment is and if you do not know how to write an impressive, information-rich and complete form of the cv, then, you are more likely to lose the chances of getting hired.

 Another important aspect to have a perfect resume is to keep on updating the resume even when you are not looking for the job.
 Keep your resume always up-to-date!